pasqal-io/emulators/docs/emu_mps/advanced/config.md

 - The discretization of the pulse
 - [TDVP](errors.md)

-Both sources of error dictate that `dt` shall not be too small, but the functioning of TDVP also dictates that a very small `dt` requires improving the precision, as described in the next section.
+Both sources of error dictate that `dt` shall not be too large, but the functioning of TDVP also dictates that a very small `dt` requires improving the precision, as described in the next section.

 Example: